JoshDavies/movie-database/README.md

 A Font End App with multiple color themes.
 This project is a React App with SCSS and TypeScript.
 Although, this Project is intended as a small project, The folder structure is setup to be scalable for larger projects, including an icon library and bootstrap.

-Deployed to GitHub pages [Visit live Webpage](https://joshdavies.github.io/theme-builder/)  *please note, this is currently a work in progress.*
+Deployed to GitHub pages: [Visit live Webpage](https://joshdavies.github.io/theme-builder/)  *please note, this is currently a work in progress.*

 ## Project Objectives:
 The main goal of this project is to learn more complex scss and use it to deliver a front end with multiple color themes.